 Redivider is one of the longest single English language palindromes in common usage and describes something that divides or apportions again.
-I’ve always enjoyed the satisfying symmetry of palindromes and when I recently came across Redivider I was drawn to the relationship between the form of the word and its definition – the signifier and the signified.
-I was also aware of its potential to be the starting point and title for a series of work - particularly in a time of division and uncertainty.
 These prints, paintings and text pieces consider ways in which images, words, space and time might be divided, redivided and reassembled.

 The series of Redivider (Heelster Gowdie) archival digital prints were made in the same way as the ‘Fàirean’ images using images of the sky.
 The Heelster Gowdie reference comes from the start of Hamish Henderson’s Freedom Come All Ye song - 'Roch the wind in the clear day’s dawin, Blaws the cloods heelster-gowdie ow’r the bay’

 The wooden Redivider (Palindromes) text pieces were constructed using letters cut with a CNC router from different types of plywood in order to alter and disrupt their symmetry and balance.
 A search for other palindromes that might have reference to the processes of planning and making this work uncovered Level and Releveler, Reifier (something that makes an abstract idea real or concrete), Sememes (units of information),Tenet (a principle or belief), and Reviver (a stimulus).